 Alexander's Restaurant Famous Wiener Schnitzel Recipe

-Wiener Schnitzel has been on the menu at Alexander’s Restaurant since it originally opened its doors, so when we heard that National Wiener Schnitzel Day was just around the corner we thought it was the perfect opportunity to catch up with Sean Carroll, Palmetto Dunes Resort's Executive Chef, to see how the dish gets made.
+Wiener Schnitzel has been on the menu at Alexander’s Restaurant since it originally opened its doors, so when we heard that National Wiener Schnitzel Day was just around the corner we thought it was the perfect opportunity to see how the dish gets made.

 What is Wiener Schnitzel?
 Wiener Schnitzel (German for Viennese cutlet) is a traditional Austrian dish, featuring thin cuts of veal, coated in breadcrumbs and pan-fried.
 It is long-thought to have been invented in Vienna although its origins may date back as far as the 12th century.
 The first appearance of a Wiener Schnitzel recipe was in a German cookbook in 1831.
 It’s traditionally served with a garnish of lemon and parsley.